Civil-rights litigation setting with emergency lights

 Liability is built through objective chronology, not assumptions.
 We align incident records, witness sequencing, physical evidence, and institution-specific records so each defense narrative can be tested against a consistent timeline.

-In high-value files, proof quality drives valuation.
-Our team develops a liability architecture that identifies every responsible actor, isolates breach points, and prepares rebuttal structure before defense counsel defines the frame for mediation or suit.
+In high-value files, proof quality affects valuation.
+Our team identifies potentially responsible actors, isolates breach points, and prepares rebuttal evidence before defense counsel defines the frame for mediation or suit.

 For Edmond cases, this means matching local incident context with statewide litigation standards and preserving a case theory that can survive both adjuster review and courtroom examination in Oklahoma County.